 In this article, we are looking to provide with more objectivity to the value of art for business, explaining the empirical prove of this phenomenon that has been technically called Art Infusion, defined as “the general influence of artworks on perceptions and evaluations of products with which the artworks are associated.”

-In this study Hagvedt and Patrick tested three different empirical situations that uses art of well-established masters of Western art history that has passed the test of time and are perceived by consumers as art.
+In this study, Hagvedt and Patrick tested three different empirical situations that use art of well-established masters of Western art history that have passed the test of time and are perceived by consumers as art.
 The researchers used the presence of artworks in three different natures as study cases: surrounding the environment of the product with art, art as part of the advertisement campaign or integrating art in the product, attaining in all cases a significant increase of consumer valuation and perception of luxury.

-First experiment is located in a restaurant in which there are two different sets for silver ware.
+The first experiment is located in a restaurant in which there are two different sets for silverware.
 One has a picture of Van Gogh’s Café Terrace at night and the other has a photograph of a café.
-Results showed that customers gave a higher punctuation to the set with the artwork for product appealing, 21% higher and for luxury sensing 29% higher score.
+Results showed that customers gave higher punctuation to the set with the artwork for product appealing, 21% higher and for luxury sensing 29% higher score.

 These results encourage an alternative to traditional celebrities’ endorsement that can have the disadvantage of a negative impact from the changing reputation, contrary to stable master-pieces image.